gaffe23/gaffe-ota2/switchy/README.md

 		gdb-peda$ x/wx 0xf7fc4ac0
 		0xf7fc4ac0 <_IO_2_1_stdout_>:   0xfbad2084

- Looks like it's essentially a pointer to the `stdout` file descriptor.
-This makes sense as an argument to `fflush`; usually programs will call this function in order to flush the `printf` buffer.
+ It looks like this is essentially a pointer to the `stdout` file descriptor.
+This makes sense as an argument to `fflush`.
+Usually programs will call this function in order to force buffered output from `printf` to be printed to the screen.

-* It loads `eax` into some position on the stack, which seems to increase each time.
+* It loads the value of `eax` into some position on the stack, which seems to increase each time.

 * After this, the pattern repeats, with the `lea` instruction loading a new value to be passed on the stack as an argument to the function `0x8048470`.

-It definitely seems like the function at `0x8048470` plays an important role in all of this, so let's disassemble it and see what we can see:
+Since the function at `0x8048470` gets called over and over again, it definitely seems like it is playing an important role in all of this.
+We should probably try to understand what this function is doing.
+Let's disassemble it and see what we can find out about it:

 	gdb-peda$ x/50i 0x8048470
 	   0x8048470:   push   ebp